John Altschuler: The Goode Family

 In 2008, Altschuler, Krinsky, and Judge formed Ternion Productions, a film and television production company.
 In 2009, Ternion created The Goode Family, an animated show about left-wing vegans, for ABC.
 Altschuler said, "It's not about knocking it [the Green Movement] down.
 The idea for the show came from us all having these similar experiences where we're trying so hard to be good, and they keep changing the playing field.
 One of the epiphanies was the paper-or-plastic debate.
 Then I got a reusable bag, and I looked at it.
 It was made in China."
 After one season, The Goode Family was dropped by ABC, but picked up by Comedy Central.
 Altschuler indicated that Comedy Central was a better fit for the show than the more mainstream ABC because "The censorship standards at ABC are very tight…The Goode Family would have been a much better show if we didn't have to pussyfoot around neo-Nazi sensibilities."
 This show was generally disliked by critics from the Hollywood Reporter, New York Times, NPR, and the San Francisco Chronicle.
 Gina Bellefonte of the New York Times said it was, "aggressively off-kilter with the current mood."
 D. Carlson of the Hollywood Reporter said The Goode Family is "rough around the edges" and that there are "too many current pop culture references are scattered throughout the script, turning what could have been another gentle lampoon of wacky characters into something with a two-week shelf life."
-Yet, Joel Pitney of Enlighten Next wrote, "I think the reviews miss a pretty significant point" and that The Goodes was "absolutely hilarious."
+However, Joel Pitney of Enlighten Next wrote a more positive review of the show by saying, "I think the reviews miss a pretty significant point" and had called The Goodes "absolutely hilarious."

 Beavis and Butt-Head

-Along with Krinsky and Judge, Altschuler was the executive producer and writer for several episodes of MTV’s relaunch of Beavis and Butt-Head, called Mike' Judge's Beavis and Butt-head.
+Along with Krinsky and Judge, Altschuler was the executive producer and writer for several episodes of MTV’s relaunch of Beavis and Butt-Head, called Mike Judge's Beavis and Butt-Head.
 One update to the animated show was that Beavis and Butt-Head critique television shows such as MTV's own Jersey Shore and 16 & Pregnant.
 A critic noted, the show was "still a rowdy, guilty hot" and that it "once again might be the best thing on the network."